 ---|---|

-Framing | Use a close-up headshot with shoulders just slightly visible.
+Framing | Use a close-up headshot with shoulders slightly visible.
 The subject should be centered and squared to the camera. |

-Head Position | The head should be upright and facing forward.
-Avoid angled or three-quarter views, which can distort motion. |
+Head Position | Face forward with the head upright.
+Avoid angled or three-quarter views that distort motion. |

-Glasses, Mouth, and Eyes
+Glasses, mouth, and eyes

 Attribute | Best Practices |